Total War Pre-Workout Review

 Currently, there are 15 flavors of Total War still in stock, with some catchy ones like Tigers Blood and Sour Gummy Bear.

 I think the Watermelon flavor tastes good enough, but not the sweetest you’ll find around, but still, several users have complained about many flavors being bitter as well as getting a different flavor than the one they ordered.
+Now if you're one sweet person, you can get that from the cherry limeade flavor that Pre JYM offers.

 It mixes well when diluted in 14oz of water but leaves a chalky feel in the mouth which is easily washed away with another swig of water.